Submissions

 7. Rights of Data Subjects

-• Access and review their personal data.
+• Access and request a copy of their stored personal data.

-* The General Data Protection Regulation (GDPR) is a landmark legal framework established by the European Union and enacted on May 25, 2018, to regulate the collection, processing, and storage of personal data.
-Designed to harmonize data protection laws across EU member states, the GDPR significantly strengthens the privacy rights of individuals—referred to as data subjects—and imposes rigorous responsibilities on organizations handling such data, regardless of whether they are based within or outside the EU.
+The GDPR is a comprehensive legal framework enacted by the European Union on May 25, 2018, governing the collection, processing, and storage of personal data.
+Designed to harmonize privacy laws and empower data subjects, the GDPR imposes rigorous compliance responsibilities on any organization handling personal data, applying universally regardless of whether the organization is headquartered within or outside the EU.